It Goes Without Saying

 Something is very clearly rotten in the state of Denmark and it’s only right and proper that in this moment in history – a moment of opportunity – we should all take stock and mourn with those who mourn as the epicentre of our corporate outrage and prayer.

-However, as late as I may be – and to whatever extent uninvited – I’m now also gatecrashing this joint, turning the music down and asking a few questions about the unhelpful narratives knee-jerking onto the main stages of social media – narratives concerning the complicity of all men to the cultures mentioned above.
+However, as late as I may be – and to whatever extent uninvited – I’m now also gatecrashing this joint, turning the music down and asking a few questions about some unhelpful narratives knee-jerking onto the main stages of social media.
+These narratives concern the so-called complicity of all men to the cultures mentioned above.

 I’m especially having this word now because of the Jezebellic reaction of some women (and men) towards good blokes who are uncomfortable with the recent gender slur from some widely-read writers but who are being slapped down for even thinking about using the “Not All Men” hashtag.